Analytic capacity: Removable sets and Painlevé's problem

 The compact set K is called removable if, whenever Ω is an open set containing K, every function which is bounded and holomorphic on the set Ω \ K has an analytic extension to all of Ω. By Riemann's theorem for removable singularities, every singleton is removable.
-This motivated Painlevé to pose a more general question in 1880: "Which subsets of C are removable?"
+This result motivated Paul Painlevé to pose the question in 1880: "Which subsets of C are removable?"

 It is easy to see that K is removable if and only if γ(K) = 0.
 However, analytic capacity is a purely complex-analytic concept, and much more work needs to be done in order to obtain a more geometric characterization.

 Ahlfors function

 For each compact K ⊂ C, there exists a unique extremal function, i.e. $f\in\mathcal{H}^\infty(\mathbf{C}\setminus K)$ such that $\|f\|\leq 1$, f(∞) = 0 and f′(∞) = γ(K).
 This function is called the Ahlfors function of K. Its existence can be proved by using a normal family argument involving Montel's theorem.